 How you choose to see people – which bias you choose – determines your perceptions.
 A positive bias means that you put people in a different kind of box.
 It determines how you think about them.
 It determines how you react when they don’t act according to your preconceived notions.

 A negative bias means that you can react negatively when your preconceptions are shattered.
 A positive bias works in much the same way.
-A positive bias is still limiting, even if we don’t see it that way.
+It is still limiting, even if we don’t see it that way.
 It limits both sides of the bias.
 It keeps us from fully appreciating the beauty of humanity.
 It also keeps the subject of our bias from fully being able to be human.

 People use bias because we don’t like uncertainty